Colorado Copyright Lawyer Discusses How to Handle a Copyright Violations

 3. If the copyright holder consents, then keep a record of your conversation, in case the holder changes their mind and decides to file a lawsuit for copyright infringement against you.

 If you are being sued for copyright infringement, it’s important to seek legal representation, as you can bet that the copyright holder will have their own.
-Robinson & Henry’s litigation attorneys can fight on your behalf, contact us at 303-688-0944 to request a free consult now.
+Robinson & Henry’s litigation attorneys can fight on your behalf, contact us at 303-688-0944 to request a consult now.

 Monetary fines.
 Depending on the extent of the violation and whether it was knowingly committed, a defendant can be charged up to $250,000 for each offense.